FBnil/evidencer/README.md

 ## Parameter completion
 Evidencer has rudimentary tab-completion:
-Add the following into your bashrc script:
+Add the following into your bashrc script and source it, or open a new terminal:
 ```
 function _getopt_complete () {
  COMPREPLY=($( COMP_CWORD=$COMP_CWORD perl `which ${COMP_WORDS[0]}` --complete ${COMP_WORDS[@]:0} ));